londonaicentre/bio-ext/projects/scratch/README.md

 ## Brief

 We want to identify all possible *biomarkers* currently known by using canonical data sources.
-Then, we will want to identify where each *biomarkers* reside in our Elastic / Cog stack
+Then, we will want to identify where each *biomarkers* reside in our Elastic / Cog stack.

+## Features

+- Datetimestamp on written data
+- new sources can be appending to config.yaml

 ## Data Sources